supabase-community/pg-gateway/README.md

 This is called after the connection is upgraded to TLS (if TLS is being used) but before authentication messages are sent to the frontend.

 The callback should return `true` to indicate that it has responded to the startup message and no further processing should occur.
+This can be useful for situations where you want to receive the startup client information (such as `user`), but then proxy all future messages (including auth messages) to another DB.
 Return `false` to continue built-in processing.

+> **Warning:** By managing the post-startup response yourself (returning `true`), you bypass further processing by the `PostgresConnection` which means some state may not be collected and hooks won't be called.

 ```typescript
 const connection = new PostgresConnection(socket, {